different-ai/irs-agent/README.md

 ## license

-this project is open source. please refer to the license file in the repository for further details.
+this project is open source.

 enjoy the seamless experience of managing your tax documents with irs agent, the ai watchdog that makes sure every receipt and invoice is captured.